Lotte Lenya: Early career

 With the rise of Nazism in Germany, many artists were not appreciated, and although not Jewish, she left the country, having become estranged from Weill.
-(They would later divorce and remarry.)
+(They would later divorce and get married again.)
 In March 1933, she moved to Paris, where she sang the leading part in Brecht-Weill's "sung ballet", The Seven Deadly Sins.

 Lenya and Weill settled in New York City on 10 September 1935.
 During the summer of 1936, Weill, Lenya, Paul Green, and Cheryl Crawford rented a house at 277 Trumbull Avenue in Nichols, Connecticut, about 2 miles (3.2 km) from Pine Brook Country Club, the summer rehearsal headquarters of the Group Theatre.
 Here, Green and Weill wrote the script and music for the controversial Broadway play Johnny Johnson, which was titled after the most frequently occurring name on the American casualty list of World War I. During this period, Lenya had a love affair with playwright Paul Green.

 During World War II, Lenya did a number of stage performances, recordings, and radio performances, including for the Voice of America.
 After a badly received part in her husband's musical The Firebrand of Florence in 1945 in New York, she withdrew from the stage.
 After Weill's death in 1950, she was coaxed back to the stage.
 She appeared on Broadway in Barefoot in Athens and married editor George Davis.